mozilla/pkipolicy/rootstore/policy.md

     each documented procedure should state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address).
-4. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has control over all IP Address(es) referenced in the certificate.
+4. For a certificate capable of being used for TLS-enabled servers, the CA must ensure that the applicant has control over all IP Address(es) referenced in the certificate.
 This must be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
 The CA's